squid-cache/squid-cache.github.io/SquidFaq/InnerWorkings.rst

 As your cache becomes more busy, the LRU age becomes lower so that more objects will be removed to make room for the new ones.
 Ideally, your cache will have an LRU age value in the range of at least 3 days.
 If the LRU age is lower than 3 days, then your cache is probably not big enough to handle the volume of requests it receives.
 By adding more disk space you could increase your cache hit ratio.

+## 2013-03-22: Dead parameter? no reference anywhere in the config documents today anyway
-The configuration parameter ''reference_age'' places an upper limit on your cache's LRU expiration age.
+## The configuration parameter ''reference_age'' places an upper limit on your cache's LRU expiration age.

+== What is "Failure Ratio at 1.01; Going into hit-only-mode for 5 minutes"? ==
+## TODO move this to a KnowledgeBase error messages article.
-== What is "Failure Ratio at 1.01; Going into hit-only-mode for 5 minutes"? == Consider a pair of caches named A and B.  It may be the case that A can reach B, and vice-versa, but B has poor reachability to the rest of the Internet.
+Consider a pair of caches named A and B.  It may be the case that A can reach B, and vice-versa, but B has poor reachability to the rest of the Internet.
 In this case, we would like B to recognize that it has poor reachability and somehow convey this fact to its neighbor caches.

 Squid will track the ratio of failed-to-successful requests over short time periods.
 A failed request is one which is logged as ERR_DNS_FAIL, ERR_CONNECT_FAIL, or ERR_READ_ERROR.
 When the failed-to-successful ratio exceeds 1.0, then Squid will return ICP_MISS_NOFETCH instead of ICP_MISS to neighbors.
 Note, Squid will still return ICP_HIT for cache hits.